Considerations When Configuring Data Sources with Pass-Through Credentials¶

-The credentials of the data source are used only in design-time to introspect the schema of the source (the schemas of the database in JDBC data sources, the operations of a Web service, etc.).
+The credentials of the data source are used only to introspect the database (see the schemas of the database in JDBC data sources, the operations of a Web service, etc.).

-At run-time, when a query involves a data source with pass-through session credentials enabled, Virtual DataPort will use the credentials of the user who is executing the query, to connect to the database.
+At runtime, when a query involves a data source with pass-through session credentials, Virtual DataPort will use the credentials of the user who is executing the query, to connect to the database.

 The Cache Module, to determine whether the data requested is available or not in the cache, does not check which user issued the query that populated the cache.
 Thus, depending on the authorization restrictions in place within the underlying sources, you have to consider some extra steps to use the cache and get appropriate results.